vashneyakash/conversations.github.io/2022-06-06-Identify-Your-Interests.md

 ### Why should you indentify your interests?
 To be bale to speak clearly in a conversation.
 You should have a crisp knowledge of your favourite movies, games, series, anime, music ,etc.

+### Conversation starters
+1. Did you have dinner? or Have you had your dinner?
+2. When do you go for gym?
+3. What else we can discuss?
+4. What last movie did you watch?
+5. How was your day?
+6. Can we do call few more times?
+It will help to understand each other.
+7. I am paying for lunch.
+8. What do you do on weekends?

 ### My favourite movie
 My favourite movie is inception.
 I was mind bogling movie.
 I like leonardo di caprio movies.
 Like Shutter Island, departed ,etc.
 I also liked The Matrix, lucy ,etc. I like all sci-fi movies with action.